[[updated December 15, 2016]]

 Other than trending hashtags, there are several ways to search for the best hashtags to use in your tweets.
 If you find hashtags that are relevant to your brand and used often, you may also want to keep track of them so you can join in on the conversation frequently.
 One way to do this is through the monitoring feature of Agorapulse.
 You can set up searches for any hashtags that you want (and even make rules about what to show and not show), and then be able to check in during your social media management.

 Are you using all of these tips already in your Twitter marketing?
 Have you had any successes?
+What was your biggest takeaway from this post?
 Let me know in the comments!